 Running a contest control system in shadow mode (or just “running a Shadow”, as it’s usually referred to) is regularly used in competitions such as the ICPC World Finals, as well as at many ICPC Championships and other contests.
 In such competitions, there are two independent contest control systems used during the contest – one called the Primary CCS and a second called the Shadow CCS.
 Teams communicate (only) with the primary CCS, sending submissions to it and getting back judgements and standings information from it.

 Submissions are also sent (without teams really being aware of it) from the primary to the shadow CCS.
 This is accomplished by having the shadow login to the primary CCS through a defined interface.
 In particular, PC2 expects to communicate with the primary CCS (the CCS which it is shadowing) through a standard “Contest API” defined by the Competitive Learning Initiative Contest Systems group (CLICS).
-The specification for the CLICS Contest API can be found at Error!
+The specification for the CLICS Contest API can be found at https://ccs-specs.icpc.io/master/contest_apiError!
 Hyperlink reference not valid..

 Once logged in to the primary CCS, the shadow PC2 system uses the CLICS API to fetch team submissions from the primary and then executes those submissions just as if they had been sent directly to the shadow by the team.
 The shadow then uses the execution results to compute contest standings.
 Contest results computed by the shadow are then compared with those computed by the primary; in this way it is possible to have independent verification that the contest results are correct.